pact-foundation/docs.pact.io/website/docs/getting_started/how_pact_works.md

 Provider verification passes if each request generates a response that contains at least the data described in the minimal expected response.

-In many cases, your provider will need to be in a particular state \(such as “user 123 is logged in”, or “customer 456 has an invoice \#678”\).
+In many cases, your provider will need to be in a particular state \(such as "user 123 is logged in", or "customer 456 has an invoice \#678"\).
 The Pact framework supports this by letting you set up the data described by the provider state before the interaction is replayed:

 ![Provider verification with state](/img/pact-verification-states.png)